imcuttle/rcp/packages/util.iselemof/README.md

 ## Related

+- [@rcp/util.iscompclass](../util.iscompclass) - The utility for checking react component class

 ## Authors

-This library is written and maintained by imcuttle, <mailto:moyuyc95@gmail.com>.
+This library is written and maintained by imcuttle, <a href="mailto:moyuyc95@gmail.com">moyuyc95@gmail.com</a>.

 ## License